lexiewangdl/algorithms/algorithms/src/august24/README.md

 # August 2024 LeetCode Notes

+## Aug 3: 102.
+Binary Tree Level Order Traversal
+**My solution**: use a `Queue` to store nodes we have not yet visited.
+At the end of each level, add a dummy node (whose `val` is `null`) to indicate that we have finished processing this level and a new list needs to be created to store values of the next level.

+Key points:
+- Use `TreeNode dummy = new TreeNode();` instead of `null` to indicate level change, avoid `NullPointerException`
+- When to add a new `dummy` node?
+Every time we see a `dummy` node, it means that all nodes of the previous level have been processed.
+This includes queueing the children of nodes of previous level.
+For example, if the root is 3 and it has 9 and 20 as its child, when we see node 3, we will enqueue 9 and 20, then, the next time we remove an item from the queue, we will get the dummy node.
+At this point, only 9 and 20 are in the queue, thus, it's a good time to add another dummy node to indicate end of level.
+- Only add a node to the queue if we know it's not `null` (i.e. check if the left/right child is not `null` before `add`)

+Runtime:
+- Time complexity O(n)
+  - Must process every single node in the tree to get the result
+- Space complexity O(n)
+  - In the worst case, the queue must store all nodes in one level, and the leaf level is most likely to have more nodes.
+The output list of list will also have `n` spots.

 ## Aug 3: 104.
 Maximum Depth of Binary Tree
 **My solution**: recursively call `maxDepth` on the left child and right child, at every step, increment depth by 1, return the greater value between the two.